manor-born

 Filter Ground

-Works well for cone brewers like V60, and flat-bottom brewers like Kalita other pour-over brewers.
+Works well for cone brewers like V60, and flat-bottom brewers like Kalita or other pour-over brewers.

 Moka Ground